chmouel/blog/content/posts/emacs-isearch/index.md

       ad-do-it))
 ```

+I may need to edit that search term, the best way to do edit is to go to the
+*edit mode* using the `M-e` key which is bound to the `isearch-edit-string`
+function and let you edit the search term with a cursor (ie: not incrementally).

 ### Select the current symbol at point easily for the search

-Usually you want to select the current symbol to start the search, there is
+Many times you want to select the current symbol to start the search, there is
 multiple way to do this.
 In `evil` I can do a selection with `vio` to select the
 current symbol and thanks to the defadvice in the previous tip it would
 automatically select that symbol for search.

 Emacs has a [builtin
 way](https://www.gnu.org/software/emacs/manual/html_node/emacs/Symbol-Search.html)
-to do this using `M-s .` but I find both way too cumbersome to type.
+to do this using `M-s .` or since Emacs 28 you can use the function
+`isearch-forward-thing-at-point` to directly start a search with the current
+symbol.

-I remapped the key in isearch mode to `C-d` to make this easier since close to
+I find it easier for me to remap the `C-d` key in isearch mode since I find it
-`C-s`, I can just do `C-s C-d` and I'll get that symbol filled:
+easier being close to `C-s` on a qwerty keyboard.
+I can then just do `C-s C-d`
+and I'll get that symbol filled, here is the snippet of my config:

 ```elisp
 (use-package isearch